Can Graph Neural Networks Count Substructures?: Message Passing Neural Networks and -Weisfeiler-Lehman tests

-where $R$ is the readout function.
-Typically, the hidden states at the first layer are set as $h_i^{(0)} = x_i$.
-Learnable parameters can appear in the functions $M_t$, $U_t$ (for all $t \leq T$) and $R$. \\

 \citet{xu2018powerful} and \citet{morris2019higher} show that, when the graphs' edges are unweighted, such models are at most as powerful as the Weisfeiler-Lehman (WL) test in distinguishing non-isomorphic graphs.
-We will prove an extension of this result that incorporates edge features, which MPNNs naturally accommodate, so that by examining the ability of $2$-WL to count substructures, we can draw conclusions for MPNNs.
-Before that, we will first introduce the hierarchy of $k$-WL tests.
+Below, we will first prove an extension of this result that incorporates edge features.
+To do so, we first introduce the hierarchy of $k$-Weisfeiler-Lehman ($k$-WL) tests.
+The $k$-WL test takes a pair of graphs $G^{[\mathtt{1}]}$ and $G^{[\mathtt{2}]}$ and attempts to determine whether they are isomorphic.
+In a nutshell, for each of the graphs, the test assigns an initial color in some color space to every $k$-tuple in $V^k$ according to its \emph{isomorphism type}, and then it updates the colorings iteratively by aggregating information among neighboring $k$-tuples.
+The test will terminate and return the judgement that the two graphs are not isomorphic if and only if at some iteration $t$, the coloring multisets differ.
+We refer the reader to Appendix \ref{app.isotypes} for a rigorous definition.